 ChickenGuard delivers chicken coop doors worldwide.
 Prices vary and depend on your location.

 You typically pay between $150 and $200 for the door openers.
 If you buy a combi pack, that price can exceed $200.
 Although it’s plenty of money compared to other poultry materials, the doors are competitively priced and are worth every dollar.
 An automatic chicken coop door makes your life so much easier.
 Retailers also run frequent promotions that offer additional discounts on ChickenGuard products.

 Where to get it

 You can buy from the ChickenGuard website or via local retailers.
-ChickenGuard ships with UPS and shipping is the cheapest for the UK, Europe, and the US.
-Shipping costs tend to be higher if you're living in Australia, Canada, or other parts of the world.
+ChickenGuard ships with UPS, and shipping is the cheapest for the UK, Europe, and the US.
+Shipping costs are higher if you live in Australia, Canada, or other parts of the world.

 ChickenGuard is located in the UK and exports to 65 countries.
 They also have a European organization with warehouses in the Netherlands.

 The customer is responsible for the installation.
 ChickenGuard only ships the automatic doors and the instructions.

 ChickenGuard also sells pulleys for their chicken coop doors, but they seem to be out of stock regularly.

 The ChickenGuard chicken coop doors come with a 3 years warranty.
 This warranty includes manufacturing and assembly defects.
 If there is a problem with the product, it will either be repaired, or you will get a new door free of charge.
 The warranty applies whether you purchased the item via ChickenGuard or an authorized retailer.
 It does not cover any damage due to abuse, misuse, or custom adaptations to the motor units.

 To use the warranty, you must ship the item back to them at your own expense.
 These can be quite large if you live overseas.
 ChickenGuard will refund the shipping costs.
 However, if you are not from the UK, they ask you to first contact their customer service by phone before you return the items.